zowe/docs-site/docs/user-guide/cli-using-understanding-core-command-groups.md

 ## config

-The `config` command group lets you manage JSON projects, global configuration, and convert profiles (service profiles and base profiles) to team profiles.
+The `config` command group lets you manage project and global team configurations, and JSON projects; and convert profiles (service profiles and base profiles) to team configs.

 :::note